Analyzing Files

 Sometimes analysis of the same file may have different results if the file behavior depends on external conditions, for example, current date or availability of remote resources.

-Also, results of analysis using VNC may differ from results of analysis without VNC if the analyzed file uses an injection method unknown to Dr.Web vxCube, or the control is transferred to processes indirectly.
+Additionally, results of analysis using VNC may differ from those obtained without VNC if the analyzed file uses an injection method unknown to Dr.Web vxCube, or the control is transferred to processes indirectly.